RaehyunIm/Regression-Analysis/README.md

-# NYC AirBnB Rental Price Predcition Regression Analysis
+# NYC AirBnB Rental Price Predicition Regression Analysis
 Prediction of price for Airbnb hosts in New York City.
 # Introduction